August 31, 2017

 - Veganism will revitalize you.

-The contradiction is clear, and certainly startling, when assessing the long-term benefits– both health-oriented and moral– of doing no harm.
+The contradiction is clear, and certainly startling, when assessing the long-term benefits, both health-oriented and moral, of doing no harm.
 But at which point does the contradiction begin (is there truth to its origins?), and where does it end (which side reigns supreme?)?
 Surely lack of evidence, as well as an ignorance to or misinterpretation of evidence that already exists, rationalizes one or both fronts.
 Experience may perpetuate opposing viewpoints (perhaps along with confirmation bias), in which parties on either side attain success in their practices, consequently dubbing their methods optimal and all others imperfect.
-Even further, the ethicality of utilizing animals for our own (questionable) benefit allows for fluidity in judgment; with “pro” stances, “anti” stances, and everything in between, the highly subjective nature of some moral debate ultimately prevents consensus.
+Even further, the spectrum of individual evolution allows for fluidity in judgment; those that would rather feed into their egos than engage in honest self-reflection will undoubtedly devise justifications for their destructive behavior the soul simply cannot.*

-Factual and abstract contentions often become so intertwined an argument for or against veganism, supposedly in light of only one front, could be colored with both.
-The stigmatization of veganism as extremist and unnatural (when it could be anything but) by professionals with degrees in medicine and/or nutrition bolsters the misconceptions those who have done little research on the matter love to perpetuate.
-Such professionals may lack proper education themselves due to the diet’s infancy (as well as the mal-intent stifling its furtherance; think meat lobbying and its trickle down effect); any “victims” they have come across have likely done veganism the wrong way.
+The stigmatization of veganism as extremist and unnatural, when it could be anything but, by professionals with degrees in medicine and even nutrition bolsters the misconceptions those who have done little research on the matter love to perpetuate.
+Such professionals may lack proper education themselves due to the diet’s infancy, as well as the mal-intent stifling its furtherance–think meat lobbying and its trickle down effect–any “victims” they have come across have likely done veganism the wrong way and thus cannot speak to its efficacy, rather the method by which it has been adopted.
 Most vegans will be asked where they get their protein, how they stay full, and if they are sure their diet provides them with the micronutrients they need to subsist unhindered.
-Meanwhile, numerous studies highlight the propensity of plant-based regimentation to prevent and treat those diseases that the overconsumption of meat in fact perpetuates*, presumably because nature has bestowed us with the tools necessary to not only subsist, but thrive… In any event, scolding from doctors and loved ones who “just don’t think veganism is sustainable” cannot succeed the massive amount of anecdotal evidence backing it as a legitimate lifestyle, wherein blood tests prove otherwise.
-The demeaning attitudes of anti-vegans that have either fed into false information or are threatened by their own inability to commit to doing no harm fall under the same umbrella.
+Meanwhile, numerous studies highlight the propensity of plant-based regimentation to prevent and treat those diseases that the overconsumption of meat in fact perpetuates,** presumably because nature has bestowed us with the tools necessary to not only subsist, but thrive… In any event, scolding from doctors and loved ones who “just don’t think veganism is sustainable” cannot succeed the massive amount of anecdotal evidence backing it as a legitimate lifestyle, wherein blood tests, amongst other modalities uncharted by the average yearly checkup, prove otherwise.

-Going vegan will not induce SIBO, nor pathogenic overgrowth.
-In fact, in The Essential Candida Cleanse and The Essential Parasite Cleanse, I argue transitioning into a clean, plant-based diet will reduce inflammation by minimizing the intake of toxic foods– both of which contribute to improper levels of gut flora– perhaps even eradicating pathogenic overgrowth altogether if the body is given enough time to detoxify and de-stress, as evidenced by an increase in energy levels and clearer headspace, amongst other things.
-Veganism can potentially exacerbate SIBO, on the other hand, due to the infrequent secretion of stomach acid associated with high-carbohydrate diets (stomach acid prevents dysbiosis in the small intestine); however, this exacerbation will only incur if homeostatic mechanisms have already been compromised.
-The body should thrive off of foods that feed it, beans and dried fruit included.
+Transitioning into veganism will not induce SIBO, nor pathogenic overgrowth.
+In fact, in The Essential Candida Cleanse and The Essential Parasite Cleanse, I argue gradually adopting a clean, plant-based diet will reduce inflammation in the majority by minimizing the intake of toxic foods (i.e. processed foods and even “whole”-food meat and dairy items) which contribute to improper levels of gut flora, perhaps even eradicating pathogenic overgrowth altogether if the body is given enough time to detoxify and de-stress, as evidenced by an increase in energy levels and clearer headspace, amongst other things.
+Veganism can potentially exacerbate gut issues, on the other hand, due to, for example, the infrequent secretion of stomach acid associated with high-carbohydrate diets (stomach acid specifically prevents the matriculation of dysbiosis in the small intestine, a condition known as SIBO), and ultimately, if one’s disordered constitution makes nem sensitive to high-FODMAP, high-carbohydrate foods, even with an appropriate transition; however, this exacerbation will only occur if homeostatic mechanisms have already been compromised.
+The body should thrive off of nutritious foods, beans and fruit included.
 It is only once trauma has disordered the GI tract that it cannot evoke the proper response even to healthful fare, nor can it, if depleted enough, heal itself in the absence of inflammatory foods.
-At this point the advice of a homeopath should be sought so that all whole vegan foods can be consumed (the limitations of homeopathy are directly related to those imposed by allopathic medicine, as well as the lies it purports… Western doctors still do not recognize the rampant existence of gut flora imbalances within the population; they, in fact, overprescribe the antibiotics that cause it!).
-Ultimately, if pathogenic overgrowth and SIBO are allowed to proliferate, and are not rectified by a clean, plant-based diet, improper assimilation will not just cease to exist.
+At this point the advice of a homeopath should be sought so that all whole vegan foods can be consumed (allopathic medicine tends to not be the best solution to SIBO, parasites, or Candida, if Western doctors diagnose these gut issues at all… they still do not recognize the rampant existence of gut flora imbalances within the population; they, in fact, overprescribe the antibiotics that cause it.
+Hence the additional rampant existence of The Altered Personality).
+Ultimately, if pathogenic overgrowth and SIBO are allowed to proliferate, and are not resolved by a clean, plant-based diet, improper assimilation will not just cease to exist.
 Malabsorption will continue to disturb the function of the body; for this, veganism cannot be blamed.

 OPTIMAL MACRONUTRIENT CONTENT BREAKDOWN

 Scratch everything you’ve heard about the high-carb vegan diet, and remind yourself why you have likely desired to go vegan in the first place: for the welfare of all.
-Do not fret about how many bananas you can eat in one sitting or how much peanut butter you put on your toast in light of “keeping the fat low”.
+Do not fret over how many bananas you can eat in one sitting or how much peanut butter you put on your toast in light of “keeping the fat low”.
 The reality is, you need fats in your diet to maintain proper hormone levels, to absorb fat-soluble vitamins A, D, E, and K, and consequently to thrive.
 That’s why nuts taste so darned good!
-Fats and complex carbs also help your adrenals regulate your blood sugar levels; an all-fruit diet may exacerbate fatigue and associated conditions (brain fog, constipation, insomnia, etc.) if your adrenals are already stressed, if disorder already exists.
-Diet can only save us from a disease process that has progressed so far, depending on where that disease process is concentrated… I personally love whole-fatty foods (including flax, an excellent source of vegan omegas) and include them in every major meal.
-I know my body likes the complexity; you will have to feel out what carb-protein-fat ratio helps you feel your best (check out the Physicians Committee for Responsible Medicine’s food pyramid for tips).
+Fats and complex carbs also help your adrenals regulate your blood sugar levels; an all-fruit diet may exacerbate fatigue and associated conditions (brain fog, constipation, insomnia, etc.) if your adrenals are already stressed, if the disorder already exists.
+Diet can only save us from a disease process that has progressed so far, perhaps depending on where that disease process is concentrated… I personally love whole-fatty foods (including flax, an excellent source of vegan omegas) and include them in every major meal.
+I know my body likes the complexity; you will have to feel out what carb-fat-protein ratio helps you feel best (check out the Physicians Committee for Responsible Medicine’s food pyramid for tips).
+Indeed, your body does possess the wisdom to guide your mind in the right direction when the former is in a state of balance, or when you are at least working to find that balance… Making your way through any muck that might exist will open up the communication lines, the intuitive communication lines, that permit you to heal.

 WHERE DO YOU GET YOUR PROTEIN?

-This question acts as a microcosm of the greater whole, the sheer ignorance surrounding veganism and its health benefits.
-Protein is perhaps one of the most misunderstood nutrients, to which I offer you two perspectives:
+This question acts as a microcosm of the sheer ignorance surrounding veganism and its health benefits.
+Protein is perhaps one of the most misunderstood nutrients, for which I offer you two perspectives:

 - You do not need as much protein as you think you do (12).

-- The vegan diet provides enough protein to fulfill the goals of both non-bodybuilders and their muscular counterparts.
+- The vegan diet provides enough protein to fulfill the goals of both bodybuilders and their non-muscular counterparts.

 keeping in mind we need less protein than generally purported…